-The mission of our laboratory is to develop new therapies for the treatment of cancer and heart diseases by targeting the tissue microenvironment.
+The mission of our laboratory is to develop new anti-cancer therapies by targeting the tissue microenvironment.

 As a seed needs the correct light, water, and soil to germinate and grow, most malignant diseases require a highly specialized environment to initiate, develop and progress.
-Interactive stromal cells including vasculature, immune cells, and stem cells, create a tissue-specific microenvironment with abundant soluble factors and matrix conducive to disease progression and tissue self-renewal.
-Our investigations focus on the abnormal blood vessels that are a key component of the microenvironment, providing a requisite niche for tumor generation and progression and post-injury cardiac repair.
+Interactive stromal cells including vasculature, immune cells, and stem cells, create a tissue-specific microenvironment with abundant soluble factors and matrix conducive to cancer progression.
 The goal of our laboratory is to decipher the key mechanisms that control the formation of a body-hostile, disease-friendly tissue microenvironment.
 By targeting the tissue microenvironment we will be able to penetrate the microenvironment allowing host defenses and situation-specific therapies to attack the diseased tissue with great efficacy.

 Department of Radiation Oncology